peterkappus/panoflex/README.md

 - "Nudge" a goal
 - "Like" an update
 - Include updates at all levels in export
-- Add name of person who created score in export
 - Disallow entering a deadline before the start_date (use validates_date gem?)
-- Allow an arbitrary number of levels for export
 - Version control to see when/why/how/and by whom a goal change was made.
 - Ability to view old versions of goals
 - Add a RAG status based on % complete vs time remaining